Setting $T^2$ free for braneworld holography: braneworld holography: set free

 \subsection{$T\bar T$ in terms of its Weyl mode: a $T\bar T$-like flow for the action $S_{\tilde L}$}

-\paragraph{The $\sigma$ field } So far we have naturally extended the holographic Weyl anomaly calculation further into the bulk in order to obtain $S_{\tilde L}$ in \eqref{Wttbarsubtraction} either as a function of $\tilde \phi$ or $\phi$.
+\paragraph{The $\sigma$ field } So far we have naturally extended the holographic Weyl anomaly calculation further into the bulk in order to obtain $S_{\tilde L}$ in \eqref{Wttbarsubtraction} either as a function of $\tilde \phi$, the fluctuation of the boundary's radius \eqref{curlyFtildephi}, or $\phi$, the Weyl mode of the conformal boundary metric $g_{(0)}$.
 The reason for this strategy is that it allows us to exploit the knowledge of AdS$_3$ geometry and its BrH diffs.
 However, neither of these fields is the Weyl mode that we want to set free to obtain a braneworld theory \eqref{bwholo}.
-To set the induced boundary metric $g$ free in $W_{T\bar T}(g)$, we want to write it as \ali{ g_\mn = e^\sigma \hat g_\mn } and set free the physical Weyl mode $\sigma$ in $S_{\tilde L}[\sigma; \hat g]$, in a notation analogous to the asymptotic \eqref{2Dmetric} and \eqref{integratedWeyl}.
+To set the induced boundary metric $g$ free in $W_{T\bar T}(g)$, we want to write it as \ali{ g_\mn = e^\sigma \hat g_\mn } and set free the degree of freedom $\sigma$ of the induced metric $g$ in $S_{\tilde L}[\sigma; \hat g]$, in a notation analogous to the asymptotic \eqref{2Dmetric} and \eqref{integratedWeyl}.
 Locally, there is a two-dimensional passive coordinate transformation that brings the metric in this form \eqref{sigmadef}.
+In section \ref{subsholo}, the asymptotic \eqref{g0phi} and \eqref{integratedWeylrepeat} were taken as starting point to obtain a set free CFT as braneworld theory in \eqref{intZCFT}, with the Weyl mode $\phi$ of the conformal boundary metric path integrated over.
+Following a completely analogous setting free argument, but starting from respectively \eqref{sigmadef} and \eqref{Wttbarsubtraction} written in the form $Z_{T\bar T}(g) = Z_{T\bar T}(\hat g) e^{i S_{\tilde L}[\sigma]}$, we will integrate over the Weyl mode $\sigma$ of the induced metric $g$ to set $T\bar T$ free.